Weight Loss and Heart Health with the DASH Diet

 Too much salt causes fluids to build up in your body.
 This puts extra pressure on your heart.

-You can cut back by choosing low- or no-sodium foods and condiments, reduce foods that are cured, smoked, or pickled and definitely limit processed foods as they’re often high in sodium.
+On DASH you can cut back by choosing low or no-salt foods and condiments, reduce foods that are cured, smoked, or pickled and definitely limit processed foods as they’re often high in salt.

 Grains are good

-Eating whole grains like whole wheat breads, brown rice, whole grain cereals, oatmeal, whole wheat pasta, and popcorn is a good way to get fibre.
+Eating whole grains like wholemeal bread, especially sourdough, brown rice, whole grain cereals, oatmeal, whole wheat pasta, and popcorn – but go easy on the salt, sugar and butter – are all good ways to get fibre.

 One serving is a slice of bread, 1 ounce of dry cereal, or ½ cup of cooked whole wheat pasta, rice, or oatmeal.